-AIR QUALITY: This analysis will assess mobile source and stationary source air emissions from the Proposed Project, including the increased vehicular traffic on the local and regional roads and highways.
-The mobile source air quality analyses will be performed in accordance with the procedures found in the NYSDOT TEM, the USEPA guidance on project-level analyses, and the FHWA's current guidance on Mobile Source Air Toxic (MSAT) analysis.
+• AIR QUALITY: This analysis will assess mobile source and stationary source air emissions from the Proposed Project, including air emissions from operation of the fabs as well as the increased vehicular traffic on the local and regional roads and highways.
+The mobile source air quality analyses will be performed in accordance with the procedures found in the NYSDOT The

+Environmental Manual (TEM), the USEPA guidance on project-level analyses, and the FHWA's current guidance on Mobile Source Air Toxic (MSAT) analysis.
 Potential air quality effects associated with construction activities will also be assessed.
 Overall, transportation conformity is not applicable to projects in Onondaga County.
 Consistent with the Clean Air Act and the Final Transportation Conformity Rule, the assessment will determine whether any regional or localized impacts to air quality (beneficial or detrimental) will result from the Proposed Project, including whether the Proposed Project would cause or contribute to any new violation of any National Ambient Air Quality Standards (NAAQS) in any area or increase the frequency or severity of any existing violation of any NAAQS in any area, or delay timely attainment of any NAAQS or any required interim emission reductions or other milestones in any area.

 The Proposed Project will require a stationary source air pollution control permit for the new manufacturing facilities.
 The air pollution control permit application will include evaluation of pollutants subject to NAAQS, New York air toxic control and ambient air requirements, and a Climate Leadership and Community Protection Act (CLCPA) greenhouse gas evaluation.
-The DEIS will summarize these detailed air quality modeling and impact assessment analyses that will be prepared to support the air pollution control permitting process.
+The DEIS will summarize these detailed air quality modeling and impact assessment analyses that will be prepared to support the air pollution control permitting process and address potential impacts to human health from project related air emissions.